trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

     * **Default value:** ``100 days``
     * **Session property:** ``query_max_execution_time``

-    The maxiumum allowed time for a query to be actively executing on the cluster, before it is terminated.
+    The maximum allowed time for a query to be actively executing on the cluster, before it is terminated.
 Compared to the run time below, execution time does not include analysis, query planning or wait times in a queue.